rrathle/bd-searching-big-o-part-b-searching-products-order/README.md

 **You have completed phase 2 when:**

 * You have implemented `findPackageBinary(String asin)` in the `AmazonOrder` class.
-* The `searchingsortingbigopartb-prework-phase2` workflow is passing.
+* The `AmazonOrderServicePhase2Test` tests are passing.

 **You have completed this prework when:**